Set Up a Custom Enterprise Sign-In Configuration

 - NameID format – The type of the subject identifier to be returned in the Assertion.
 The LogMeIn SAML Service expects: EmailAddress

-You can then set a per-product RelayState to allow routing to different products from your IdP application catalog.
+You can set a per-product RelayState to allow routing to different products from your IdP application catalog.
 Below are the RelayState values to set for LogMeIn products:

 - GoToMeeting – https://global.gotomeeting.com